Industrialization in Germany: Early industrialization

-The industrial revolution
+The Industrial Revolution

 The revolution of 1848/49 also roughly marks the dividing line between early industrialization and the Industrial Revolution.
 This also fits with a change from crisis-ridden self-confidence in the 1840s to a general mood of optimism in the following decade.
 From around this time, social production per inhabitant increased tenfold compared to the pre-industrial era.

 An important indicator of the beginning of the Industrial Revolution in the 1850s was the sudden increase in the use of hard coal.
 Behind this were various growth processes: a sharp rise in iron and especially steel production, the increased construction of machinery, not least locomotives, and the increase in the transport services of the railroads caused energy demand to rise.
 The growing demand for fuel and industrial goods led to further expansion of the rail network and in turn increased demand for new locomotives and rails.
-Overall, too, the industrial revolution in the 1850s and 1860s was characterized primarily by investment in railroad construction and heavy industry.
+Overall, too, the Industrial Revolution in the 1850s and 1860s was characterized primarily by investment in railroad construction and heavy industry.